Friday, August 31, 2012

 Okay, okay!
 Yes, that is right.
 I will turn it in.

-Let me just say that waving a gun around a crowded room of treasure seekers causes some looks of alarm (tee-hee!) but nobody's jaw dropped lower than the seller's when I handed him the gun and told him where I found it.
-This dude was flabbergasted, he took it and stammered that it wasn't for sale...he didn't even know it was there....
-(DUH!)
+Let me just say that waving a gun around a crowded room of treasure seekers resulted in a few startled expressions but nobody's jaw dropped lower than the seller's when I handed him the gun and told him where I found it.
+This dude was flabbergasted, he took it and stammered that it wasn't for sale...he didn't even know it was there....thanks...

-And also let me just say that Bad Angel yammered in my ear all the way home about how much I could get for a vintage gun, and how it would pay for the sewing machine I just bought, and how anyone else would have taken it and yadda, yadda, yadda.
+And also let me just say that Bad Angel yammered in my ear all the way home about how much I could get for a vintage gun, and how it would pay for the sewing machine I just bought, and how anyone else would have taken it, and wasn't I a schmuck.
 But Good Angel smiled smugly because she had already won the argument and it couldn't be undone.
 So There!

 Well I'll end this story with pictures of the most darling EVER vintage aprons that I bought - along with all the fabric shown - for a total of $7.